raajkumar-s/doclens/README.md

 - Document contains only plain text (No image, table, etc.,)

 - Text is only in English Language

+- Boolean queries are executed in left to right direction

 ### Limitations

 - Only .docx files are supported

 - If document contains multimedia, they are ignored

+- Results are not sorted in alphabetical order

+- Grouping of boolean query is not possible currently.
+Ex: !(A & B) is not possible.

 - Supports only Windows platform.
 For other platforms, directly execute the source code using python (Python 3.x should be installed)